DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/README.md

 Convert a save file to another region

 # Instalation
-Download the *PS4-AiO v27.zip* and unpack it in a new folder.
+Download the [PS4-AiO v27.zip*](https://github.com/DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/releases/download/Copy/PS4-AiO.v27.zip) and unpack it inside a new folder.

 Run the *PS4-AiO v27* for the first run type *yes* and press enter.